The law on UK Inheritance Tax (IHT) changes in 2017.

 Going live in 2017 is Inheritance Tax legislation first announced back in the 2015 Budget which will, according to the government, “reduce the burden of IHT for families by making it easier to pass on the family home to direct descendants …”

 The government’s new tax measure adds, as a booster to this nil-rate band, another concession.
-In taxation lingo, this is known as an ‘additional, transferable main residence allowance’ which is applicable on the value of your family home.
+In taxation lingo, this is known as an ‘additional, transferable main residence allowance’ which is applicable to the value of your family home.

 How will the new Inheritance Tax system look?